AdobeXD/plugin-samples/Guides/how-to-package-a-plugin/README.md

 # How to package a plugin.
 This guide describes how to package the files of an XD plugin.

 It is a prerequisite to have a working plugin with all the files that you intend to package.
-For reference, this guide will use a sample plugin code [here](https://github.com/AdobeXD/Plugin-Guides/tree/master/Guides/getting-started-guide/getting-started).
+For reference, **this guide will use a sample plugin code [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/getting-started)**.

 Please note the screenshots are from a mac machine but the steps would be identitical on a windows machine.